Museum of Navigation Instruments – Bellagio

 The instruments for civil navigation (not military) are all represented and still perfectly working.
 Some of the interesting objects: armillary sphere (a model of the ligh blue sphere invented by Eratosthenes in 255.a.C.), a theodolite (an optical instrument with a telescope shape to measure the azimuth and zenit angles), different astrolabes (portable instrument to measure the height of the sun or of any star at the horizon), sextants, octants, planetaries and much more.

-The Museum of Navigation Instruments is open every day from May 1st to October 15th
+The Museum of Navigation Instruments is open every day from May 1st to Mid October

 In the afternoon reservation is required.